-The next coaching stop for Campbell was a 20-minute drive up I-75 when Tim Beckman hired him to become Toledo’s offensive coordinator in 2009.
-Beckman and Campbell coached together for one season at Bowling Green in 2004 when Beckman was an assistant and Campbell was a graduate assistant.
-They worked together to re-energize the Rocket offense.
-The results were immediate, as Toledo’s offense was consistently among the most productive in the nation in Campbell’s three seasons as offensive coordinator.
+Beckman and Campbell had coached together for one season at Bowling Green in 2004 when Beckman was an assistant and Campbell was a graduate assistant.
+Their reunification at Toledo re-energized the Rocket offense.
+Toledo’s offense was consistently among the most productive in the nation in Campbell’s three seasons as offensive coordinator.

-In 2009, Campbell helped guide UT to the No. 16-ranked offense in the country (437.9 yards per game), despite losing senior quarterback Aaron Opelt to injury midway through the season.
+In his first season with the Rockets, Campbell helped guide UT to the No. 16-ranked offense in the country (437.9 yards per game), despite losing senior quarterback Aaron Opelt to injury midway through the season.
 The Rockets also ranked No. 1 in fourth-down conversions (80.0 percent) and No. 18 in passing yards (278.1).
 Three Rockets earned All-MAC honors on offense, while Eric Page led the nation in receptions by a freshman and was named first-team Freshman All-America by Phil Steele Magazine and the College Football News.

 Toledo’s offensive resurgence continued in 2010, a season that saw the Rockets go 8-5 and make their first bowl appearance in five years.
 The Rockets ranked third in the Mid-American Conference in both scoring and total offense.
 UT also featured two of the most exciting players in the league, Page and junior running back Adonis Thomas.
 Page was third in the MAC in receptions with 99, and earned numerous All-America honors as a kickoff returner.
 Thomas rushed for 1,098 yards and led the conference with 6.3 yards per carry.
 Campbell also mentored a very effective offensive line, including junior tackle Mike VanDerMeulen, a third-team All-MAC selection.